Fellow Since 2005

 Ashoka commemorates and celebrates the life and work of this deceased Ashoka Fellow.

-This profile was prepared when Vineet Khanna was elected to the Ashoka Fellowship in 2005.
+This description of Vineet Khanna's work was prepared when Vineet Khanna was elected to the Ashoka Fellowship in 2005.

 Vineet Khanna (India 1993) is developing a job placement program that includes technical on-the-job training for unskilled, unemployed youth from rural and urban areas.